 - The boat may not leave Canadian waters.

 Boats may not be taken out if the forecast includes poor weather.
 If the weather turns while the boat is out, it must immediately return to APSC.
 If it can not return safely the skipper may find any other safe place to leave the boat – such as another club, or marina, and contact the boat captain or vice commodore as soon as possible via email@example.com

 - Lightning within 15 nm (From APSC, this would mean lightning anywhere from Mississauga to Scarbrough)

 - Visibility less than 1 mile (From APSC the end of the spit, or OHM should be visible)

-A checkout form on shore (Usually in the duty officer’s station) is required to be filled out with the names of the skipper and all passengers, the current time, and expected time of return.
+A checkout form on shore (usually in the duty officer’s station) is required to be filled out with the names of the skipper and all passengers, the current time, and expected time of return.

 Upon completing the voyage, the form must be completed and signed indicating any new damage or problems.
-If the boat is unusable or unsafe the member is required to inform the Vice Commodore or boat captain as soon as possible.
+If the boat is unusable or unsafe the member is required to inform the Vice Commodore or fleet captain as soon as possible.
 They can be contacted at firstname.lastname@example.org or by phone (A contact list at the DO’s station lists all phone numbers)